-- 1.If you are a North Carolina resident, you should fill out the form for the NCLTG.
-This grant currently provides \$1,950 to North Carolina residents pursuing their first bachelor's degree who are enrolled full-time in both regular semesters. - 2.
+- 1. If you are a North Carolina resident, you should fill out the form for the NCLTG.
+This grant currently provides \$1,850 per year to North Carolina residents pursuing their first bachelor's degree who are enrolled full-time in both regular semesters. - 2.
 If a student wishes to apply for federal financial assistance, he/she must fill out the "Free Application for Federal Student Aid," better known as the FAFSA.
+Please file on-line at www.fafsa.gov.

 ENROLLMENT STATUS REQUIREMENTS - Federal programs require an enrollment status of at least half-time, with the exception of the Federal Pell Grant Program.
-Students may receive assistance from this program for less than half-time enrollment status.
+Students may receive assistance from this program for less than half-time enrollment status

-State and Institutional programs require a full-time enrollment status.
+Most State and Institutional programs require a full-time enrollment status.
 Institutional grants and scholarships also require a full-time status.